-Charlie is an 11-year-old boy who suffers from Fetal Alcohol Syndrome (FAS), which is associated with ADHD, learning disabilities and behavioral, emotional and social deficits.
-Charlie suffers from all of these disorders.
-The Alliance first became aware of Charlies’ special needs when we assisted his parents in finalizing the adoption of his twin brother, Jamal.
-During that process, we discovered that the family was unable to take on the emotional and financial responsibility of adopting Charlie, due to his severe and often disruptive behavioral issues.
-We learned that Charlie was attending a school that was not meeting his needs, and due to the school’s failure to provide Charlie with appropriate positive behavioral modification services, he often had outbursts at school.
+Charlie is an 11-year-old boy who suffers from Fetal Alcohol Syndrome (FAS), ADHD, learning disabilities, and behavioral, emotional, and social deficits.
+The Alliance first became aware of Charlie’s special needs when we assisted his parents in finalizing the adoption of his twin brother, James.
+During that process, we discovered that the family was unable to take on the emotional and financial responsibility of adopting Charlie, due to his severe behavioral issues.
+Charlie attended a school that was not meeting his needs, and due to the school’s failure to provide Charlie with appropriate positive behavioral services, he often had outbursts at school.

 Potential Indicators of Disability